Max George: The Wanted

 In 2009, a mass audition was held by Jayne Collins to form a boy band, after successfully launching Parade and The Saturdays.
 George auditioned and was selected as one of five members, along with Nathan Sykes, Siva Kaneswaran, Tom Parker and Jay McGuiness out of the thousands of others who auditioned.
 The band was formed and together they worked on their debut album before finding a perfect name for their band, The Wanted.
-Their debut album "All Time Low" was released on 25 July 2010, debuted at number one on the UK Singles Chart.
+Their debut single "All Time Low" was released on 25 July 2010, debuted at number one on the UK Singles Chart.
 Their second single, "Heart Vacancy" was released on 17 October 2010.
 The song hit number two on the UK Singles Chart, and at number 18 in Ireland.
 Their third single, "Lose My Mind" was released on 26 December 2010.
 The song peaked number 19 on the UK Singles Chart, and peaked at number 30 in Ireland.
 In 2011, the single was released in Germany and in 2012, in the United States.
 In 2013, in support of a crossover appeal to the American music market, the group starred in their own reality series on E!.
 The series, The Wanted Life only aired for one season.

 The band announced their decision to break in January 2014.
 Max, as a member of the band has sold over 12 million records worldwide.